 Homemade gifts range from amazing, yet incredibly time consuming to cheap garbage (it’s the thought that counts right?).
-This sits at a happy medium between stupid hard and… well, just plain stupid.
+This sits at a happy medium between the two.
 All you need is some mason jars (or other cute, airtight container) and a food processor.

 Finish these off with some twine and these GORGEOUS free printable gift tags from Gooseberry Moon.

 Download them HERE.

 And while you’re there, scroll through her blog and take a look at her shop.
 She’s got some other beautiful freebies on there, like botanical gift tags and exclusives for her email subscribers.
 I can’t get enough!

 Until next time.
 X

 Show us your food!
 Use #aftbeats for a chance to be featured on our Facebook or Instagram!

 This post contains affiliate links.
 While at no extra cost to you, purchasing an item using one of these links provides us a small commission.

 Homemade Hot Chocolate Mix & a Free Gift Tag Printable

 Homemade hot chocolate mix is an easy, accessible gift that almost everyone loves.
 And it’s perfect to give that homemade touch even when you’re on a tight schedule!